Southampton - Chelsea: How to watch, injury news, stream, odds

 Team news

-Southampton are set to be without star right back Kyle Walker-Peters after he was injured in the defeat to Wolves, while Theo Walcott, Ibrahima Diallo, Will Smallbone and Michael Obafemi remain out.
+Southampton are without star right back Kyle Walker-Peters for a few weeks after he was injured in the defeat to Wolves, while Theo Walcott, Ibrahima Diallo, Will Smallbone and Michael Obafemi remain out.

-Chelsea have a few injury concerns as Tammy Abraham came off with a knock during the win against Newcastle.
-Kai Havertz has been struggling with a small injury, while Thiago Silva is battling to be fit for this trip to the South Coast.
-It will be intriguing to if N’Golo Kante and Christian Pulisic will start after spending plenty of time on the bench since Tuchel arrived.
+Chelsea have a few injury but Tammy Abraham is fit after he came off with a knock during the win against Newcastle.
+Kai Havertz is also available but Thiago Silva is not fit for this trip to the South Coast.
+It will be intriguing to see if N’Golo Kante will start after spending plenty of time on the bench since Tuchel arrived.
+While USMNT star Christian Pulisic has a small calf problem and is unlikely to feature.

 Odds and ends (full odds provided by our partner, PointsBet)